Egyptian Museum

-The Museum of Egyptian Antiquities, commonly known as the Egyptian Museum (المتحف المصري, Egyptian Arabic: el-Matḥaf el-Maṣri /arz/) (also called the Cairo Museum), located in Cairo, Egypt, houses the largest collection of Egyptian antiquities in the world.
-It houses over 120,000 items, with a representative amount on display.
-Located in Tahrir Square in a building built in 1901, it is one of the largest art museums in Africa.
+The Museum of Egyptian Antiquities, commonly known as the Egyptian Museum (المتحف المصرى, /arz/) and also called the Cairo Museum or the Egyptian Museum in Cairo (EMC), is a national history museum in Cairo, Egypt.

+An Egyptological museum, it houses the largest collection of Egyptian antiquities in the world, including over 170,000 items.
+The Egyptian Museum occupies a building constructed in 1901 on Tahrir Square and is one of the largest museums in Africa as well as the first national museum of the Middle East.

 History

 Early museums and relocations

 Aerial view 1904 from a balloon where the Egyptian Museum appears to the right side.